 Read the subordinate clauses below.

 These clauses seem strange, right?
 You have probably noticed they are not completely formed ideas.
-They are fragments which should accompany more information.
-We are left asking more questions:
+They are fragments (parts) which should accompany (be with) more information.
+We need to know...

 Let’s take a look at how these questions are answered when we look at the complete sentences.
 The subordinate clauses are in bold, the main clauses are not.